-The lawyer must fully explain to the client the advantages and disadvantages of choosing to exercise, partially waive or waive a privilege or right to confidentiality.
-If the lawyer for a child determines that the child is unable to make an adequately considered decision with respect to waiver, the lawyer must act with respect to waiver in a manner consistent with and in furtherance of the client's position in the overall litigation.
+The child’s lawyer must fully explain to the child client the advantages and disadvantages of choosing to exercise, partially waive or waive a privilege or right to confidentiality.
+If the lawyer for a child determines that the child client is unable to make an adequately considered decision with respect to waiver, the child’s lawyer must act with respect to waiver in a manner consistent with and in furtherance of the child client's position in the overall litigation.

 Action:

-Consistent with the client's interests and goals, the lawyer must seek to protect from disclosure confidential information concerning the client.
+Consistent with the child client's interests and goals, the child’s lawyer must seek to protect from disclosure confidential information concerning the client.

 Action:

-A lawyer should try to avoid publicity connected with the case that is adverse to the client’s interests.
-A lawyer should be cognizant of the emotional nature of these cases, the confidential nature of the proceedings and the privacy needs of the client.
-A lawyer should protect the client’s privacy interests, including asking for closed proceedings when appropriate.
+The child’s lawyer should try to avoid publicity connected with the case that is adverse to the child client’s interests.
+The child’s lawyer should be cognizant of the emotional nature of these cases, the confidential nature of the proceedings and the privacy needs of the child client.
+The child’s lawyer should protect the child client’s privacy interests, including asking for closed proceedings when appropriate.

-The child’s lawyer should be alert to and avoid potential conflicts of interest, or the appearance of a conflict of interest, that would interfere with the competent representation of the client.
+F. The child’s lawyer should be alert to and avoid potential conflicts of interest, or the appearance of a conflict of interest, that would interfere with the competent representation of the child client.

 Action:

-A lawyer or a lawyer associated in practice, should not represent two or more clients who are parties to the same or consolidated juvenile dependency cases or closely related matters unless it is clear there is no conflict of interest between the parties as defined by the Oregon Rules of Professional Conduct (ORPC).
-Lawyers should also follow relating to conflicts of interests and duties to former clients.
+A lawyer or a lawyer associated in practice, should not represent two or more clients who are parties to the same or consolidated juvenile dependency cases or closely related matters unless it is clear there is no conflict of interest between the parties as defined by the Oregon Rules of Professional Conduct.
+Lawyers should also follow Oregon RPC 1.7–1.13 relating to conflicts of interests and duties to former clients.

 Commentary: